Transitioning to digital consent being 'business as usual' (BAU)

 Removal of paper consent forms from general circulation

 In phase 3 of deployment, the delivery playbook advises the removal of paper consent forms from general circulation (i.e. not kept in clinical areas except in ‘downtime folders’ or similar) as clinical areas go live with Concentric.
-Due to clinical areas often not mapping directly to specialty go-lives, it is appropriate during the transition to BAU to ensure that paper consent forms have been removed from general circulation, including any modification to paper consent form ordering and printing processes, with appropriate BCP downtime provisions and processes in place.
+Due to clinical areas often not mapping directly to specialty go-lives, it is appropriate during the transition to BAU to ensure that paper consent forms have been removed from general circulation, including any modification to paper consent form ordering, contracts, and printing processes, with appropriate BCP downtime provisions and processes in place.

 Our experience demonstrates that organisations that do not effectively remove paper consent forms from general circulation observe an extended or indefinite period of parallel paper and digital consent processes, leading to confusion, delays, and errors.